Department of English

 English concentrators graduate as incisive readers, cogent thinkers, and persuasive writers.
 They carry with them a lasting ability to take informed pleasure in all forms of literature, in the process of writing, and in the meanings and powers of culture.
 Graduates go on to become leaders in such fields as education, law, medicine, journalism, business, politics, and the creative arts.
 Simply put, learning to read closely and write fluently--the twin pillars of the discipline--are among the most valuable skills graduates can bring to the world's work.

 English department prerequisites provide a background in literary history and familiarity with one of the major genres.
-Concentrators take both ENG 200 (British Literature from the 14th to the 18th Centuries) and one of the 200-level Reading Literature courses: ENG 205 (Poetry), ENG 206 (Fiction), ENG 207 (Drama), or ENG 208 (The Essay).
+Concentrators take both ENG 200 (British Literature from the 14th to the 18th Centuries) and one of the 200-level Reading Literature courses: ENG 205 (Poetry), ENG 206 (Fiction), ENG 207 (Drama), or ENG 208 (The Essay) or ENG 209 (Theory).

 English concentrators must take a total of 11 courses: two 200-level prerequisites, the Junior Seminar, and eight departmental courses, seven of which must be at the 300 level or above.
 With the permission of the departmental representative, concentrators may count one cognate course from another department, where that course adds depth or perspective to their studies in English.
 (Some optional tracks may permit more cognates or specify their nature: see below.)